 The Head Cook liaises with residents to establish dietary needs and preferences.
-Menus are planned and agreed through consultation with residents.
-Meals are prepared on site from fresh locally sourced produce.
-All fruit and veg, milk, meat and fish are from local people and businesses.
+Menus are planned, reviewed and agreed through consultation with residents.
+We have gone into partnership with Apetito who provide us with nutritional meals packed with nutritious ingredients, meals are created by chefs and dieticians to guarantee they're as delicious as they are nourishing.
+Apetito cater for every taste, dietary and cultural preferences they also cater for all dietary and medical needs including malnutrition, dementia, diabetes and have their own dysphagia range.
+This ensures people receive a well-balanced and nutritious diet which we always endeavour to present in an appetising way.
 Tea, coffee and other hot drinks are served and available 24 hours a day, visitors are also catered for.